 - Use proper lockout and tag procedures to keep others from turning the power back on until the work on the unit is complete.

-- Test the circuit with a meter that is appropriately rated for the type of circuit you’re testing before beginning the job.
+- Test the circuit with a meter that is properly rated for the type of circuit you’re testing before beginning the job.

-One of the leading HVAC accidents we see across the industry is exposure to dangerous chemicals.
-Technicians often work with a variety of chemicals that can cause severe burns, such as refrigerants, cleaning liquids, solvents, and gases.
+One of the main HVAC accidents we see across the industry is exposure to dangerous chemicals.
+Technicians often work with a variety of chemicals that can cause serious burns, such as refrigerants, cleaning liquids, solvents, and gases.

-Proper HVAC safety training is crucial before working with these chemicals, and once you’re on the job, always be sure to wear reliable protective personal equipment (PPE), including safety glasses, protective footwear and HVAC work gloves.
+Proper HVAC safety training is crucial before working with these chemicals, and once you’re on the job, always be sure to gear up with reliable protective personal equipment (PPE), including safety glasses, protective footwear and HVAC work gloves.

 - Secure cylinders in an upright position with a chain or strap in a proper cylinder cart

-- Make sure valves are entirely closed and any protection devices are secured.
+- Ensure valves are entirely closed, and any protection devices are secured.

-- Keep cylinders in a ventilated location that is closed off from excessive heat and electrical circuits.
+- Keep cylinders in a ventilated location free from excessive heat and electrical circuits.

 - Ensure safety measures, such as caps or guards, are securely installed.